• Skip to main content

 This holiday recipe will bring so many colors and lots of flavors to your holiday menu!

-Thanksgiving Side Dish with Roasted Brussels Sprouts, Cinnamon Butternut Squash, Pecans, and Cranberries
+Ingredients for Roasted Brussels Sprouts, Cinnamon Butternut Squash, Pecans, and Cranberries on a white plate

 Thanksgiving Main Courses to serve with this side dish: